rpapallas/baxter_cashier/README.md

 cd ~/catkin_ws
 catkin_make
 ```

+**Important `cob_people_perception` modification**
+`cob_people_perception` project provides a pacakage called `cob_openni2_tracker` which as the name implies, allows us to have a skeleton tracker.
+However, if we need to get `tf`s broadcasted we need to make an alteration to the `.yaml` file of the pacakge.

+Edit the file `cob_people_perception/cob_openni2_tracker/launch/body_tracker_params.yaml` and find the line with the parameter named `drawFrames`.
+This parameter will be set to false by default but we need to set it to true.
+So go ahead and change it to `true`.
+This will allow the `cob_openni2_tracker` to publish the body parts as `tf`s.

 - Install [`cv_bridge`](http://wiki.ros.org/cv_bridge) and [`vision_opencv`](http://wiki.ros.org/vision_opencv) required for the perception part of the project:
 ```
 sudo apt-get install ros-indigo-cv-bridge